wi11iamk/Juno/README.md

 ---

 ## Contributions
-If you're interested in improving Lucy, feel free to submit a pull request or open an issue.
+If you're interested in improving Juno, feel free to submit a pull request or open an issue.

 **Maintainers**: `@wi11iamk`

 ---

 ## **Acknowledgments**
-Special thanks to contributors and researchers in rehabilitation science for inspiring this project.
+Special thanks to the researchers and clinicians in rehabilitation science @UCLH National Hospital for Neurology and Neurosurgery (NHNN), Queen Square for inspiring and contributing to this project.